decaffeinate/decaffeinate/docs/contribution-guide.md

 [locaop]: https://github.com/decaffeinate/decaffeinate/blob/master/src/stages/main/patchers/LogicalOpCompoundAssignOpPatcher.js

 How does this work?
-This is accomplished by the `makeRepeatable` method on patchers.
-It is responsible for editing its node to store the side-effecty parts in a temporary variable and return the source code needed to reference the same value again.
+This is accomplished by the `patchRepeatable` method on patchers.
+It is responsible for editing its node to store the side-effecty parts in a temporary variable and returning the source code needed to reference the same value again.
 For simple values like integers and non-interpolated strings, they make no edits and simply return their original source.
-Each patcher is responsible for implementing both `isRepeatable` to determine whether it is safe to repeat the source as-is, and if it could ever return `false`, a `makeRepeatable` override as well.
+Each patcher is responsible for implementing both `isRepeatable` to determine whether it is safe to repeat the source as-is.
+The `patchAsRepeatableExpression` method can be overridden to provide a custom behavior for making the expression repeatable.
 See [`MemberAccessOpPatcher`][maop] for an example.

 [maop]: https://github.com/decaffeinate/decaffeinate/blob/master/src/stages/main/patchers/MemberAccessOpPatcher.js